 2-4-8 Tax Reform Overview

 The 2-4-8 Tax Blend is a federal tax reform plan that begins by eliminating regressive, job killing payroll taxes (an idea endorsed by Bill Gates).
-An optional 2% net wealth tax

-(excluding $15,000 cash and retirement funds up to $500,000) provides a new rate to be lowered to a flat 8% for those who elect to pay a wealth tax (because over $1 trillion in tax expenditures are not needed when the rates are very low).
+An optional 2% net wealth tax (excluding $15,000 cash and retirement funds up to $500,000) provides a new rate to be lowered to a flat 8% for those who elect to pay a wealth tax (because over $1 trillion in tax expenditures are not needed when the rates are very low).

 tax to “soak the rich” (as some have suggested), the same 2% wealth tax rate and 8% income tax rate would be available to all.
-Because 50% of the population has only 1% of the wealth and 10% has 75% of the wealth the combination tax rate is progressive even though the same rates are available to rich and poor.
+Because 50% of the population has only 1% of the wealth and 10% has 75% of the wealth the combination tax rate is progressive even though the same rates are applied to rich and poor.